Roma Termini railway station: The station building today

-The current building was designed by the two teams selected through a competition in 1947: Leo Calini and Eugenio Montuori; Massimo Castellazzi, Vasco Fadigati, Achille Pintonello and Annibale Vitellozzi.
+The building was designed by the two teams selected through a competition in 1947: Leo Calini and Eugenio Montuori; Massimo Castellazzi, Vasco Fadigati, Achille Pintonello and Annibale Vitellozzi.
 It was inaugurated in 1950.
 The building is characterized by the linear lobby hall, a tall space of monumental dimensions.
 This great hall is fronted by full-height glass walls, and is covered by a concrete roof that consists of a flattened and segmented arch, a modernist version of a barrel vault from a Roman bath.

 The vault is structurally integrated with a cantilevered canopy that extends over the entrance drive.
 The result is a gravity-defying modernist structure that also recalls a similar achievement of Roman architecture.
 The back of the hall leads to a transition space of ticketing functions and shops before reaching the train shed, and is topped by an even longer building block that houses a 10-story hotel, clad with travertine.

-Access to the platforms can be gained on the main level and also via a subterranean passageway reached by escalators, both routes currently endowed with additional security measures.
+Access to the platforms can be gained on the main level and via a subterranean passageway reached by escalators, both routes currently endowed with additional security measures.

-Architecturally, the building expresses the sense of arrival in Rome, and communicates a sense of the Eternal City as both modern and traditional, looking forward to the future as well as remembering its history.
-Its bold presence in the urban fabric expresses the diversity of the city's history, and speaks of the dramatic new scale of the modern industrial economy of Italy.

 The anodized aluminium frieze panels set in sequence along the length of the glass wall are the work of Hungarian-Italian artist Amerigo Tot.
-The composition is said to relate to the theme of capturing the dynamics in sound and speed of a train.
+The composition relates to the theme of capturing the dynamics of sound and speed of a train.